JashJani02/Grid-Generator-game/README.md

 # Grid-Generator-game
-A grid generatro game used to test Human Patience and Focus
+A grid generator game used to test Human Patience and Focus